nfinit/databook/vax/vax-vms-setup.md

 | TQELM       | 50     |
 | PGFLQUOTA   | 32768  |

-Some of these limits have been raised significantly, but as HUDSON is expected to have very low overall system load given its use case, it is not likely they will interfere with regular users.
+Some of these limits have been raised significantly, but as NASHUA is expected to have very low overall system load given its use case, it is not likely they will interfere with regular users.